fabmob/standard-covoiturage/standard-covoiturage_specification.md

 communication failures (e.g. a status update event can be processed even if the booking creation event has been missed).

-The passenger SHOULD have explicitely accepted that the operator shares the details of its bookings with the MaaS platform, in accordance with the applicable data-privacy regulations.

-##### Information pull by th MaaS platform operator

-The MaaS platform operator can also pull information on a given booking.

-To do that, it uses the same routes as Integrated booking by API to query the carsharing operator for the status of the booking: `GET /bookings/{bookingId}`.

 ### 3.3.
 Authentication across platforms ("MaaS Connect")

+The "MaaS Connect" authentication mechanism SHOULD ensure that the user explicitely accepts that the operator shares the details of its bookings with the MaaS platform, in accordance with the applicable data-privacy regulations.

 TODO link to the connect spec